Exponential Convergence Rates of Classification Errors on Learning with SGD and Random Features: Problem Setting

 \subsection{Averaged Stochastic Gradient Descent}

 SGD is the most popular method to solve large scale learning problems.
-In this section, we discuss a specific form of SGD based on \cite{nitanda2018stochastic}.
-It is noted that although only the averaged version of SGD is being considered, following the analysis in \cite{nitanda2018stochastic}, we can show similar results without averaging.
-For the optimization problem \eqref{rfproblem}, its gradient with respect to $\beta$ is given as follows:
+In this section, we discuss a specific form of an optimization procedure.
+For the minimization problem \eqref{rfproblem}, its gradient with respect to $\beta$ is given as follows:

 where $\partial_\zeta$ is a partial derivative with respect to the first variable of $l$.
 Thus, the stochastic gradient with respect to $\beta$ is given by $\partial_\zeta l(\beta^\top \phi_M(X), Y) \phi_M(X) + \lambda \beta$.
 We note that the update on the $\beta$ parameter corresponds to the update on the function space $\Rfsp$, because a gradient on $\Rfsp$ is given by